Health insurance options after college

 I recently graduated college and have yet to get a job; therefore, I am no longer insured.
 I was wondering how I can go about getting health insurance until I find a job with benefits?

-Continuation of your school's health insurance plan.
-Some schools offer extensions of their student health insurance plans, realizing that graduates seeking jobs have limited options.
-If you have been covered under your school's plan, you may want to ask about this possibility.
+Opt for a continuation of your school's student health insurance plan.
+Some schools offer extensions of their student health insurance plans, realizing that their graduates seeking jobs have limited options.
+If you've been covered under your school's plan, you may want to ask about this possibility.
 Try contacting your school's health service, registrar's office, or whoever administrates the insurance coverage for your school.

-- Your budget: how much money are you willing to spend on your insurance policy?
-How much does each plan charge for monthly premiums (payments made monthly to have an insurance policy) and co-payments (payments made at the time of service) for services and/or prescriptions?
+- Consider your budget: how much money are you willing or able to spend on your insurance policy?
+How much does each plan charge for monthly premiums (payments made monthly to have an insurance policy) and co-payments (payments made at the time of service) for services and prescriptions?

 - What recommendations do your family, friends, and former health care providers have for you?
 Asking around could be of some benefit before you get those job benefits.

 Researching insurance options may be confusing and daunting, but you're being a responsible adult and prioritizing your health by looking for answers.
 Your choice may make a big difference when a need to use the coverage comes up.
-Best of luck in deciding which insurance plan meets your needs, and in finding a job!
+Best of luck in deciding which insurance plan meets your needs and in finding a job (with benefits of course)!

 Can’t find information on the site about your health concern or issue?